 To strengthen the surrounding muscles, an exercise plan must consist of exercise that works the surrounding muscles but avoids added pressure on the knee joint.
 Exercises that strengthen the inner sides of the quadriceps muscles are often popular as are those that focus on the calf muscle (soleus).
 “Quad sets” are another popular exercise that involves contracting the quadriceps muscles with straight legs and at the same time holding the contraction for an extended period of time – this has no stress on the knee joint but will help to support it.

-To make sure the correct exercises are being utilized, the exercises must be chosen carefully and progress monitored.
+To make sure the correct exercises for chondromalacia patella are being utilized, the exercises must be chosen carefully and progress monitored.
 Exercises that keep stress off the knee joint must be of primary consideration.
 Popular examples include swimming, pool running and sit downcycling (on low resistance).
 Exercises such as squats can be performed once some strength has returned but should be done under supervision and with support.
 Knee supports can be used to help with everyday activities and spread the workload of the knee across a wider area.

-The prognosis of chondromalacia patellae is generally very positive even in the most severe of circumstances.
+The prognosis of chondromalacia patella is generally very positive even in the most severe of circumstances.
 While there may be some long discomfort, it usually is not painful and can be monitored quite easily.
 Contrary to popular belief there is no association to arthritis.
 While the recovery can often be frustrating and slow, it is not likely to be something that will stop most people from getting on with their daily lives.
 Most athletes will need to slow down their training and anybody with the condition will need to be cautious to avoid a repeat of the same injury in the future.